WGBH-MLA/AAPB2/app/views/override/about-the-american-archive/projects/net-catalog/programs.md

 **Men for Others**: 1 hour program, produced by the Canadian Broadcasting Corporation and initially distributed by NET in 1965.
 It was originally shot on film. *Aired as an episode of [Intertel](/about-the-american-archive/projects/net-catalog/series/intertel).*<br/>
 **Men in Black**: 1 hour program, produced by Rediffusion Television and initially distributed by NET in 1966.
 It was originally shot on film. *Aired as an episode of [Intertel](/about-the-american-archive/projects/net-catalog/series/intertel).*<br/>
 **Men in Orbit (aka Men in Space)**: 1 hour program, produced by KUHT and initially distributed by NET in 1959.
 It was originally shot on film.<br />
-**Merely Players**: 30 minute program, produced by WGBH and initially distributed by NET in 1968.
+**Merely Players**: 30 minute program, produced by GBH and initially distributed by NET in 1968.
 It was originally shot on videotape. *Aired as an episode of [NET Festival](/about-the-american-archive/projects/net-catalog/series/net-festival).*<br/>
 Message from Violet Drive *see* **Messenger from Violet Drive**<br/>
 **Messenger from Violet Drive**: 30 minute program, produced by KQED and initially distributed by NET in 1964.
 It was originally shot on videotape.<br />
-**Messiah**: 3 hour program, produced by WGBH and initially distributed by NET in 1964.
+**Messiah**: 3 hour program, produced by GBH and initially distributed by NET in 1964.
 It was originally shot on videotape. *Aired as an episode of [NET Festival](/about-the-american-archive/projects/net-catalog/series/net-festival).*<br/>
 **Mid Channel**: 75 minute program, produced by Granada and initially distributed by NET in 1967.<br />
 **Mid-Channel**: 75 minute program, produced by Granada and initially distributed by NET in 1967.
 It was originally shot on videotape. *Aired as an episode of [NET Playhouse](/about-the-american-archive/projects/net-catalog/series/net-playhouse).*<br/>
 **Middle East: Search for a Solution**: 1 hour program, produced by NET and initially distributed by NET in 1969.
 It was originally shot in color.<br />
-**Middle East: UN Disaster**: 30 minute program, produced by WGBH and initially distributed by NET in 1958.<br />
+**Middle East: UN Disaster**: 30 minute program, produced by GBH and initially distributed by NET in 1958.<br />
 Middle East: US Disaster *see* **Middle East: UN Disaster**<br/>
 **Midsummer 1967**: 2 hour program, produced by NET and initially distributed by NET in 1967.
 It was originally shot on videotape. *Aired as an episode of [NET Journal](/about-the-american-archive/projects/net-catalog/series/net-journal).*<br/>
 **Midsummer Night's Dream**: 90 minute program, produced by BBC and initially distributed by NET in 1962.
 It was originally shot on kinescope. *Aired as an episode of [NET Drama Festival](/about-the-american-archive/projects/net-catalog/series/net-drama-festival).*<br/>